This guest post was written by Rachita Saxena, a virtual assistant who has traveled the world non-stop for over three years.

 And there’s no more asking permission to travel.
 Now I plan impromptu trips all the time — sometimes for months on end.

-Of course, there are plenty of other pros and cons of being a VA.
-But honestly, becoming a traveling virtual assistant is one of the best choices I’ve ever made.
+But for me, becoming a traveling virtual assistant is one of the best choices I’ve ever made.

 How to become a virtual assistant digital nomad